Price Only Tip of Total Car Cost Iceberg

 The moment you sign on the dotted line of an automobile title, you immediately obligate yourself to a host of costs that come attached to the price tag.
-Let's briefly discuss each cost before we use the car buying calculator to expose and size up the costs that are located beneath the surface of an auto purchase.
+Let's briefly discuss each cost before we use the car buying calculator to expose and size up the costs located beneath the surface of an automobile purchase.

-This is the most important, yet most overlooked and least understood of all costs associated to buying and owning a vehicle -- or any other depreciable asset for that matter.
+The depreciation cost is the most important, yet most overlooked and least understood of all costs associated with buying and owning a vehicle -- or any other depreciable asset for that matter.

-In case you don't know what "depreciation" is, depreciation can be defined as the amount by which an asset wears out (or progresses toward becoming obsolete) for a given period of time.
+In case you don't know what "depreciation" is, depreciation is the amount by which an asset wears out (or progresses toward becoming obsolete) for a given period.

-Or to put it another way, depreciation is the drop in resale value (what you can sell the asset for) for a given period of time.
-Typically an asset depreciates at a faster rate when it's newer, and at a slower rate as it becomes older.
+Or to put it another way, depreciation is the drop in resale value (what you can sell the asset for) for a given period.
+Typically an asset depreciates at a faster pace when it's newer, and at a slower pace as it becomes older.

-As it relates to an auto purchase, the value of the monthly depreciation of a vehicle is equal to the amount you should be setting aside in order to replace the vehicle once it has reached the end of its useful life.
+As it relates to an auto purchase, the value of the monthly depreciation of a vehicle is equal to the amount you should set aside to replace the vehicle once it has reached the end of its useful life.

 If you're not setting aside a vehicle's depreciation as it occurs (which is over above any auto loan payment you're already making), guess what you will have to do when it's time to replace the vehicle?
-Yep, you're going to have to continue to pad the huge bonus checks being paid to the lending institution executives.
+Yep, you're going to have to continue to help pay the huge bonus checks paid to the lending institution executives.

-This means that the absolute worst thing you can do is to buy a brand new vehicle every 1-2 years.
-That's because your average annual cost of depreciation will likely run in the 20% range, whereas buying a new car every ten years, or a used car every two years, may lower your average annual cost of depreciation to under 10%.
+This accelerated decline in value means that the absolute worst thing you can do is to buy a brand new vehicle every 1-2 years.
+That's because your average annual cost of depreciation will likely run in the 20% range, whereas buying a new car every ten years, or a two-year-old car every two years, may lower your average annual cost of depreciation to under 10%.

 If you want to see for yourself just how drastic of an effect depreciation can have on your potential future wealth, be sure to experiment with various new and used car buying scenarios using the Car Depreciation Calculator.

-If you finance a car purchase, you will increase the cost of the car by the amount of the interest charges that will be tacked on to the principal borrowed.
+If you finance a car purchase, you will increase the cost of the car by the amount of the interest charges and loan fees that will be tacked on to the principal borrowed.

-Of course you will also need to make insurance premiums on your car.
-Typically the more expensive and more sporty the car the higher your insurance premiums will be.
-Even higher if you are forced to purchase full coverage in order to qualify for financing.
+Of course, you will also need to make insurance premiums on your car.
+Typically the more expensive and more sporty the car, the higher your insurance premiums will be.
+Even higher if you are forced to purchase full coverage to qualify for financing.

 The more you drive your car, the more it will cost you to fuel the vehicle.
 If you want to calculate MPG and compare car gas mileage expenses, be sure to try out the Fuel Mileage Calculator.

-Everything you own that can wear out or become obsolete, is doing so at this very moment.
-If it were possible to install a cost of ownership meter on your life, you would be shocked at how much value the whole of your possessions lose on a daily basis.
-Unfortunately these costs accrue without a meter to track them, and only come into light as each asset needs replacing.
+Everything you own that can wear out or become obsolete is doing so at this very moment.
+If it were possible to install a cost of ownership meter on your life, you would be shocked at how much value the whole of your possessions loses daily.
+Unfortunately, these costs accrue without a meter to track them, and often only come into light as each asset needs replacing.

 When it comes to buying and owning assets that wear out or become obsolete, the bottom line is that if you are not setting aside money to replace these items as they wear out, your financial net worth is likely losing ground, not gaining ground.